wcsmith/draft-quic-receive-ts/draft-smith-quic-receive-ts.md

 range, followed by a list of Timestamp Deltas describing the relative receive timestamps for each contiguous packet in the Timestamp Range (descending).

-Note that reporting receive timestamps for packets received out of order is not supported.
-Specifically: for any packet number P for which a receive timestamp T is reported, all reports for packet numbers less than P must have timestamps less than or equal to T; and all reports for packet numbers greater than P must have timestamps greater than or equal to T.
+The frame format allows for reporting receive timestamps for packets received out of order using the Latest Received Packet Number and Latest Received Packet Time Delta fields.
+These are the reference values for calculating the gaps and timestamps for the subsequent ranges.
+When packets are received in order, the Latest Received Packet Number will be the same as the Largest Acknowledged field in the ACK.

 Timestamp Ranges are structured as shown in {{fig-ts-range}}.